Chapter 14 : 13- Wand Weaknesses

-“You try going through the records of every single witch and wizard in the country.”
+“You try going through the records of every single Witch and Wizard in the country.”
 Harry heard Percy say bitterly.

 “Look, Ron” Harry interrupted.
 “I think the Death Eater’s have a wand maker on their side, ask Gawain if he can get anything like that out of Bailey.
 I also want you to find out the name of Aberthol Evens’ apprentice.”

-Ron looked questioning at Harry.
+Ron looked questioningly at Harry.
 “Aberthol Evens?
 Wasn’t he the wand maker that Selwyn killed last year?”
 Harry nodded and Ron turned to his left again and said “Perce, one record of Aberthol Evens please- OW!”
 But before Ron could finish, he was hit in the face by a thick file and as Ron head left the mirror, Harry lost communication with him.

 Previous Chapter Next Chapter